Nasawa/AssemblyWriter/README.md

 DIV(var, var | int) - divides var by var/int

-GOIFLT(loopname, var, int) - go to loopname if var is less than int
+GOIFLT(loopname, var, var | int) - go to loopname if var is less than int

-GOIFEQ(loopname, var, int) - go to loopname if var is equal than int
+GOIFEQ(loopname, var, var | int) - go to loopname if var is equal than int

-GOIFGT(loopname, var, int) - go to loopname if var is greater than int
+GOIFGT(loopname, var, var | int) - go to loopname if var is greater than int

 **Program ends on its own at EOF